no0g/4G-and-5G-Security-Notes/README.md

   ```
   IMSI CATCHER

-  - Performs Man in The Middle attack by mimicking base station with IMSI catcher.
+  - Performs Man in The Middle attack,
+  by mimicking base station with IMSI catcher.
 With this hacker can get user's MC (some identification) and connect to the legitimate network with it.
 Hacker can use this connection to initiate call, sms as the hacked user and track the precise location of the user

-  - Performs a Denial of Service, by mimicking base station hacker can force the user go to 2G or 3G connection, once the user is using 2G or 3G hacker can sniff all messages and calls.
+  - Performs a Denial of Service,
+  by mimicking base station hacker can force the user go to 2G or 3G connection, once the user is using 2G or 3G hacker can sniff all messages and calls.

   Hacker can build this IMSI catcher with $800
   ```